Tellusant/docs/credibility/index.md

 ---
 title: "Tellusant Credibility Evidence Pack, July 2026"
-description: "We summarize the credibility of Tellusant as validated by ChatGPT through a call and response process."
+description: "We summarize the credibility of Tellusant to show the breadth and depth of our company beyond mere products."
 image: /assets/social-card-cred.png
 redirect_from:
   - /legitimacy/